The copper price rallied sharply toward the end of 2016, and the red metal’s prospects continue to look positive in 2017.

 Chilean copper mining company Antofagasta produced 400,000 tonnes of copper in 2015, a decrease from 2014′s total of 455,000 tonnes.
 In the first half of 2016, the company produced 323,300 tonnes of copper, 6.6 percent higher than in the same period last year.
 The company expects group copper production for 2016 to be at the lower end of the 710,000- to 740,000-tonne range.

 First Quantum Minerals saw a a dip in copper production from 2014 to 2015, producing 380,000 tonnes in 2014 and 366,000 tonnes in 2015.

 For the third quarter of 2016, First Quantum reported copper production of 142,721 tonnes and copper sales of 136,051 tonnes.
 The company says the positive numbers were the result of a new production record at the Las Cruces mine, increased output at the Kansanshi mine and the continued ramp up of the Sentinel project, which is expected to produce 130,000 tonnes of copper in 2016.

-This is an updated version of an article originally posted on Copper Investing News on August 22, 2016.
+This is an updated version of an article originally posted on Copper Investing News in 2016.

 Don’t forget to follow us @INN_Resource for real-time news updates!

 Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.